Several graph sequences as solutions of a double recurrence: Introduction

+The present paper was originally motivated by the desire to produce a closed form for a recursion for enumerating connected Feynman graphs in quantum field theory.
+These are combinatorial species whose properties often resemble those of multigraphs with multiple edges and loops allowed.
+The attempt to reduce the recurrence to closed formulae turns out to involve interesting combinatorics with connections to several standard graph sequences, the description of which is the purpose of this paper.

+Our formula is related to the formula of Proposition 15 of \cite{MeOe:loop}.
+The latter generates tensors representing connected Feynman graphs parametrized by their vertex and cyclomatic numbers.

-The first formula is the sum of the inverses of the orders of the groups of automorphisms of all the trees (up to isomorphism) on $n$ vertices, which was pointed out by P\'{o}lya \cite{Polya}.
+Such formula induces a recurrence for the sum of the inverses of the orders of the groups of automorphisms of all the pairwise non-isomorphic connected Feynman graphs on $n$ vertices and cyclomatic number $k$, denoted by $I(n,k)$.
+For all $n\geq1$ and $k\geq0$ this reads as follows: